mbrennwa/SpeAcouPy/docs/index.md

 # SpeAcouPy Documentation

+**THIS DOCUMENTATION IS JUST SOME AI-GENERATED TEMPLATE AND NEEDS A LOT OF WORK BEFORE IT WILL BE USEFUL!**

 Welcome!
 This site is for **users who want to simulate loudspeaker systems** with the **SpeAcouPy CLI**.
 You don't need Python knowledge to *use* the tool; copy the YAML examples and run the CLI.